Westbrook Mall

 Westbrook Mall is a shopping centre in Calgary, Alberta.
 Its anchors are Safeway and Walmart.
 The Westbrook Station on the West Line of the C-Train is located adjacent to the mall.

+The mall was originally opened in 1964 but was renovated in 2002.

 Location

 Westbrook Mall is located in the west part of Calgary, not far away from Shaganappi Golf Course, on the corner of Bow Trail SW and 37 St SW.
-The shopping mall is easily accessible by car, by bus or by the CTrain.
+The shopping mall is easily accessible by car, by bus or by the C-Train.
 A bus stop is located next to the mall, serving bus numbers 6, 9, 70, 93, 111 and MAX Teal.
 Westbrook LRT Station is a short walk away from the mall.